goldenstein64/lua-utf16/README.md

 At the command prompt, in the source directory, execute `make -f GNUmakefile`.
 The variables LUA_CFLAGS and LUA_LIBS can be set either in GNUmakefile or at the command line, for example with `make -f GNUmakefile LUA_CFLAGS=-I/opt/local/include LUA_LIBS=-L/opt/local/lib -llua54`.
 The resulting `utf16.so` must be manually moved to the target directory.

+## With LuaRocks

+At the command prompt, in the source directory, execute `luarocks make ./lua-utf16-dev-1.rockspec`.
+A `utf16.{dll,so}` should be compiled in the nearest LuaRocks tree.

+This works with MinGW on Windows and Debian WSL2.